CoreMedia/content-sync-example/documentation/editorial-quick-start.md

 - Implementation of a complete environment synchronization
 - Implementation for all sites of a given customer

+Also see [List of Open Points](loop.md) for limitations of current solution.

-## Details of Operations & Limitations
+## Details of Operations

 * For each remote content to be synchronized, a local content is created or an already existing local content at the same repository path is updated.
 The synchronization checks for matching content types in that case